 You may disable a group of synced users by changing the status of that group to Disabled.
 This prevents any user who is a member of that group from logging in with Duo, regardless of that individual user's status.
 See the Using Groups and Group Status Administration documentation for more information.

 You may not delete a synced user from Duo as long as directory sync is actively managing that user.
-If a synced directory user is removed from all external directory groups that sync to Duo (or if the user account is deleted from the source directory), the user's status changes to "Pending Deletion" at the next full directory sync or individual sync for that user, and the user can no longer authenticate to Duo.
+If a synced directory user is removed from all external directory groups that sync to Duo (or if the user account is deleted from the source directory), the user is sent to the Trash and marked as "Pending Deletion", and the user can no longer authenticate to Duo.
 The user's properties are read-only and you are no longer billed for that user.

 Locate users pending deletion in the Trash view, accessed by clicking the Trash count shown at the top of the Users page.

 If the user marked for deletion is not reconnected to an external directory account via the sync within seven days the user is automatically deleted from Duo.
 The user's properties show the target date for deletion.
 A Duo admin can manually delete a synced user from the Trash via the Permanently Delete link at any time during those seven days.